ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iot/README.md

 * (bluefox) Added information about changed linking process.

 ### 1.7.6 (2020-08-25)
-* (bluefox) Some colors were changed in dark mode.
+* (bluefox) Some colors were changed in the dark mode.

 ### 1.7.5 (2020-08-21)
 * (Apollon77) Crash prevented (Sentry IOBROKER-IOT-W)
-* (bluefox) Values for modes will be converted to numbers in Alisa
+* (bluefox) Values for modes will be converted to number in Alisa

 ### 1.7.3 (2020-08-16)
 * (bluefox) Added vacuum cleaner to Alisa